soupandy/angel.v.devil/help/HELP.md

 ## High Scores table

-<div align="center">If you score is high enough, when the game ends you will be prompted for your name:
+If you score is high enough, when the game ends you will be prompted for your name:
 ![](hiscores.png)

 Touch the white area next to Name, type your name and then ok.